angel-vlzqz/css-exercises/flex/06-flex-layout/README.md

 X There is space between the links in the header and footer.
 X The footer has a light gray background (`#eeeeee`).
 X The logo, input and buttons are centered in the screen.
-- The buttons have an appropriate amount of padding.
+X The buttons have an appropriate amount of padding.
-- There is space between the logo, input and buttons.
+X There is space between the logo, input and buttons.